 In addition, there is also a provision that allows for survivors of the sexual abuse to have official roles in USA Gymnastics.
 Michigan State University had previously settled a claim for $500 million dollars in 2018 brought by victims of Dr. Nassar when he was working in his capacity as a sports medicine doctor at that university.

-While this settles the civil claim from the victims, there is still an ongoing FBI investigation into the mishandling of the allegations of abuse by the Deputy Attorney Genera in 2015 and 2016.
+There is still an ongoing FBI investigation into the mishandling of the allegations of abuse by the Deputy Attorney General in 2015 and 2016.

-Yesterday Canada’s Defense Minister Anita Anand issued a statement and an apology to the members of the Canadian military who had been harmed by the lack of enforcement of sexual harassment and abuse claims in the military.
-This issue came to light earlier this year when allegations were made against several high-ranking military officials.
+Yesterday Canada’s Defense Minister Anita Anand issued a statement and an apology to the members of the Canadian military who were harmed by the lack of enforcement of sexual harassment and abuse claims in the military.
+The issue came to light earlier this year when allegations were made against several high-ranking military officials.
 Some of these allegations have led to criminal charges being filed.

-While this is a move in the right direction, there are those who criticize the church for still not doing enough to investigate and handle allegations of abuse.
-It is only in the United States that the church has laws that automatically remove a cleric from their position after they have been found guilty of an act of sexual abuse with a minor.
+While this is a move in the right direction, there are those who criticize the church’s efforts.
+The church only has laws in the US to remove a cleric after being found guilty of sexual abuse.

 Have you found yourself in legal trouble due to your sexual behavior?
 Seek assistance before the court mandates it, with Sexual Addiction Treatment Services.

 Do you feel your sexual behavior, or that of someone you love, is out of control?
 Then you should consult with a professional.